-ALEXANDER: Well, as you know, working for physicians and you're around physicians, after a while, you can almost tell what a physician-what specialty he or she is in, without them telling me that I'm a pediatrician or I'm an obstetrician.
+ALEXANDER: Well, as you know, working for physicians and you're around physicians, after a while, you can almost tell what a physician-what specialty he or she is in, without them telling you that I'm a pediatrician or I'm an obstetrician or whatever.
 Each of them had their special traits depending on their specialty.
-Dr. Ed Tomsovic was a pediatrician, and, as an example, you could tell that by the way he conducted business and where he worked.
+Dr. Ed Tomsovic was a pediatrician, and, as an example, you could tell that by the way he conducted business and the way he worked.
 So, we had a Family Practice Dean, we had Internal Medicine Deans, Pediatric Deans.
+It depended on their specialty, so it was always interesting.

-THOMPSON: One in the early days that I think all of us have interesting recollections about was Dr. Jim Lewis, because he wasn't a physician.
+THOMPSON: One in the early days that I think all of us have interesting recollections about was Dr. Lewis because he wasn't a physician.
 Anything you want to say about that Deanship since it was early in the history of the College of Medicine?

-ALEXANDER: He had a PhD in geography.
-He looked at the college differently than the other Deans.
-He looked at how we operated, how we ran it administratively, so it was a kind of a unique period of time.
-He did a lot of detailed study of how the physicians practiced and how our residents worked, and how we costed out the residency programs, how we costed out the departments.
+ALEXANDER: That was a unique, as you look at all of them, his was kind of a unique Deanship because he was not a physician.
+He had a PhD in geography, I believe was his PhD.
+And so, he looked at the college differently than the other Deans.
+He looked at how we operated, how we ran it administratively, and so it was a kind of a unique period of time that he was.
+He did a lot of, he really did a detailed study of how we practiced and how our residents worked, and how we costed out the residency programs, how we costed out the departments, so he was a unique dean of the other deans that we had.

-THOMPSON: Another individual that I know that you worked for and then you also worked with was Dr. Daniel Plunket because I refer to him as the "Interim Dean of the University of Oklahoma Tulsa Medical College."
-Comments about Dr. Daniel Plunket, either as the Interim Dean or as Chair of the Department of Pediatrics?
+THOMPSON: Another individual that I know that you worked for and then you also worked with was Dr. Plunket because I refer to him as the "Interim Dean of the University of Oklahoma Tulsa Medical College."
+Comments about Dr. Plunket, either as the Interim Dean or as Chair of the Department of Pediatrics?

-ALEXANDER: Well, Dr. Daniel Plunket was one of our first chairs that we hired.
-When we started the medical school, the hospitals in Tulsa for years and years had residency programs.
+ALEXANDER: Well, Dr. Plunket was one of our first chairs that we hired.
+When we started the medical school, the hospitals here for years and years had had residency programs.
 And each of them had surgery residents and internal medicine residents and pediatric residents and family medicine residents.
-And, they had program directors, they didn't have chairman.
-When we started the school, one of the things that the hospital was asking us to do was they felt like that they needed a new chairman of pediatrics from outside.
+And, they had program directors, they didn't have chairman, they had program directors.
+When we started the school, one of the things that the hospital was asking us to do was they felt like that they needed a new chairman of pediatrics.
 Dr. Daniel Plunket was one of the first chairmen we actually hired in a chair position.
 He came from the military.
-He'd been in that position for a long time.
+He'd been in that position for a long time so he was very good.
 But since he was here from the very beginning, he understood TMEF [Tulsa Medical Education Foundation], he understood the hospitals.
+When he was the interim dean, it really worked very well because he knew what was going on.
+He knew what-where we needed to be, he knew whatever was going on at that time since he did that more than once.
+He always knew kind of what was going on with the medical school, what was going on with the Oklahoma City campus, what was going on at the state level.
+So, it worked very well.

-THOMPSON: Well, since we've talked about Dr. Daniel Plunket, do you want to mention any of the other original chairs?
+THOMPSON: Well, since we've talked about Dr. Plunket, do you want to mention any of the other original chairs?